 In a 20-day trial, mice treated with the 3-D DP cells had regained 90% of hair coverage at 15 days.

+MiRNAs are small molecules that regulate gene expression.
 The team measured miRNAs in exosomes derived from both 3-D and 2-D DP cells.

 In the 3-D DP cell-derived exosomes, they pinpointed miR-218-5p, a miRNA that enhances the molecular pathway responsible for promoting hair follicle growth.

-They found that increasing miR-218-5p promoted hair follicle growth while inhibiting it caused the follicles to lose function.
+The researchers found that increasing miR-218-5p promoted hair follicle growth while inhibiting it caused the follicles to lose function.

-The team says cell therapy with the 3-D cells could be an effective treatment for baldness, but people have to grow, expand, preserve, and inject those cells into the area.
+The team says cell therapy with the 3-D cells could be an effective treatment for baldness, but people have to grow, expand, preserve and inject those cells into the area.